Michael Owen

 Michael James Owen (born 14 December 1979) is an English former professional footballer who played as a striker for Liverpool, Real Madrid, Newcastle United, Manchester United, and Stoke City, as well as the England national team.
 Since retiring from football in 2013, he has become a racehorse breeder and owner and regularly features as a sports pundit and commentator.
-In 2001, Owen was the recipient of the Ballon d'Or.
+Regarded as one of the best strikers of his generation, in 2001, Owen was the recipient of the Ballon d'Or.
 In 2004, he was named by Pelé in the FIFA 100 list of the world's greatest living players.